dumijay/CalDOM/README.md

 ## Key Principles

-* Performance and Minimalism is #1 priority.
+* Performance and Minimalism are #1 priority.
 * Richness in short-hand methods and features is secondary.
 * Supporting legacy browsers is not a priority.